 As designers, we have such power to make design change the world.
 We really need to make better use of our platform and do stuff that is useful – Yinka Ilori

 Utilizing this knowledge and the technological tools that are now available, we have the opportunity to create architecture that is not simply aesthetically beautiful, but also, psychologically beneficial.
-With various health problems, stress levels off the charts, and a crippling socially dysfunctional society, employing architecture design that takes advantage of elements known to produce restorative benefits must be considered as our duty!
+With various health problems, stress levels off the charts, and a crippling socially dysfunctional society, employing architecture design that takes advantage of elements known to produce restorative benefits must be considered to save the world as our duty!
 It is also important that we reconsider the societally ingrained constructs that have wrongly labelled the field of architectural design as merely an art form which strips of its meaningful legitimacy it deserves – as a field that has the potential to mould humanity with significant societal benefits.

 BIBLIOGRAPHY & REFERENCE